 Now to add our blog posts to a .htm or .html page.
 I found this little snippet from Reach Customers online This requires a little hacking of our .htaccess file which should be in the root folder of your web server.
 It may be hidden by default as it has a (.) as a prefix.
 Either navigate to it using your code editor, enabling hidden files or download it using FTP software like Filezilla.
 Make sure you keep a backup to be on the safe side.
 You may also need to create one if you do not have one already.

 Line 1 Make sure you use the correct extension.
 I have used (.htm) in this case but you could change it to (.html) etc:

 Lines 6,7,8 Change the directory to which your error pages resides.
 This re-directs to an error page when the page cannot be found.

-I hope you have found this tutorial interesting, if you do have any problems then please contact me.
+I hope you have found this tutorial interesting, if you do have any problems then please contact me or visit the FAQ section that I have setup to go along with this post.
 I would also like to hear your success stories.